PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 32 "Damn you Flurry stats" %}}

 We have all seen this.
 On mobile everyone just uses Apps and only 14% of time is spent inside the browser.
-Contrast this with desktop where Microsoft once famoulsy reported that the browser was *the most used* app.
+Contrast this with desktop where Microsoft once famously reported that the browser was *the most used* app.

 {{% /slide %}}